-Diet quality refers to the caloric value and nutritional composition of food and impacts the behaviour of many species (Ishizaki et al. 2001, Bouvier and Hylander 1982).
-With dynamic ecosystems, diet quality does not remain consistent across all habitats, especially with human-induced environmental degradation (Sih et al. 2011, Tuomainen and Candolin 2011).
-In low quality diet areas, animals implement behavioural and physiological mechanisms to selectively consume food and meet nutritional and energetic needs (Chambers et al. 2005).
-In situations where nutritionally limited diets are inescapable, animals will prioritise consumption of the most important nutrients, usually at the cost of another (Han and Dingemanse 2017).
-The consequential nutritional imbalance influences a multitude of factors, including behaviour (Han and Dingemanse 2017).
+Diet quality refers to the caloric value and nutritional composition of food and impacts behaviour in many species (Ishizaki et al. 2001, Bouvier and Hylander 1982).
+Diet quality does not remain consistent in natural habitats, especially with human-induced environmental degradation (Sih et al. 2011, Tuomainen and Candolin 2011).
+In habitats with low quality food resources, animals modify behaviour and physiology to selectively consume food and meet nutritional and energetic needs (Chambers et al. 2005).
+In situations where nutritionally limited diets are inescapable, animals will prioritise consumption of the most important nutrients, usually at the cost of others (Han and Dingemanse 2017).
+The resulting nutritional imbalance influences a multitude of factors, including behaviour (Han and Dingemanse 2017).

-Functionally different behaviours can also be linked, resulting in behavioural correlations (Van Oers et al. 2005).
-These correlations can appear in the same individual over time (within-individual) as well as across the population (between-individual) (Han and Dingemanse 2015).
-Variation between individuals where each individual behaves consistently in different contexts is known as repeatability (Bell et al. 2009).
-The presence of repeatable behaviours indicates personality (Wolf and Weissing 2012).
-The combination of personality and within- and between-individual correlations is called a behavioural syndrome (Sih et al 2004, Sih et al. 2012).

-The traits used in this study is derived from three of the five behavioural types proposed by Reale et al. (2007) that make up personality including neophobia, exploration and sociability.
-Neophobia refers to an individual’s hesitation to interact with an unfamiliar item (Beissinger et al. 1994) and is only relevant when studying individual variation (Greenberg and Mettke-Hoffman, 2001), as in this project.
-Exploration is the general activity of an individual in a neutral environment and should be tested in a non-threatening and familiar environment so as not to confound results with neophobia (Barnett and Cowan 1976, Renner 1990).
-Sociability is an animal’s willingness to interact with a conspecific in a non-aggressive manner (Reale et al. 2007).
-These behavioural types were chosen based on the relevance to study species, Lampropholis delicata.
-L. delicata exhibit highly exploratory and social behaviour which is suggested to be important in colonization success (Chapple et al. 2011).

 Diet quality has varying effects on these traits in a range of species in different contexts (Sterner and Elser 2002).
-Macronutrient composition in an individual’s diet can trigger different gene expressions and subsequent behaviours (Mason et al 2016, Rocha et al 2016).
-Carbohydrates are the main source of energy that increases metabolic rate, allowing higher levels of exploration and quality reproductive efforts (Maklakov et al. 2008, Mathot and Dingemanse 2015).
+Macronutrient composition in an individual’s diet can trigger differential gene expression that subsequently can affect behaviours (Mason et al 2016, Rocha et al 2016).
+Carbohydrates are the main source of energy that increases metabolic rate, which is predicted to lead to higher levels of exploration (Maklakov et al. 2008, Mathot and Dingemanse 2015).
 Protein deficient invertebrates become bolder since there is a greater cost for individuals with sufficient protein levels to be bold (Dingemanse and Wolfe 2010).
 Since there is variation in energetic and nutritional demand across species, diet quality will impact species differently (Simpson et al. 2004).

 Nutritional composition in the early stages of an animal’s life relate to behaviours expressed at maturity (Han and Dingemanse 2015), indicating a long-term effect.
 However, few observations have been made regarding the short-term impacts of diet quality on adults.
 The short-term effects have predominately been observed in grazing mammals from an agricultural perspective (Greenwood and Demment 1988, Newman et al. 1994).
 Differences in nutrient availability cause changes in courtship behaviours (Maklakov 2008, Bertram et al. 2009).
 These short-term impacts may have huge implications for subsequent fitness and should therefore be explored across all species, rather than a selected few.